Climate leaders call for world to finally face up to planetary crisis as Cop26 looms

 Speaking to The Independent, they have called for meaningful agreements to lower emissions and address the global emergency, which is already driving harsher extreme weather events, inescapable sea-level rise, and injustice for the world’s poorest.

-And you can join their call by signing The Independent’s petition (scroll to the bottom of the page), demanding that leaders go as far as possible to limit global temperatures to 1.5C above pre-industrial levels – the aspiration of the landmark Paris Agreement.
+And you can join their call by signing The Independent’s petition (scroll to the bottom of the page), demanding that leaders go as far as possible to limit the global temperature rise to 1.5C above pre-industrial levels – the aspiration of the landmark Paris Agreement.

 “Cop26 begins our decisive decade, when science tells us we must choose between triumph and tragedy,” John Kerry, the US special presidential envoy for climate, told The Independent.